Portobello Farm in 1864 by E. Adveno Brookes (courtesy RBKC)

 Old postcard, early 1900s

-Sadly, the remainder of this stretch (except for No. has either lost all its stucco decorations or been rebuilt and it is quite hard to visualise what they originally looked like.
+Sadly, the remainder of this stretch has either lost all its stucco decorations or been rebuilt and it is quite hard to visualise what the buildings originally looked like.
 Nos 155-157 (the Dolphin Arcade) have an entirely rebuilt façade in brick; the others have window openings that in most cases have maintained what was probably their original window openings, but without any of the decoration.